 - Near fatal – About 250,000 people (worldwide) die each year from asthma.
 In these extreme cases, mechanical ventilation is critical.

-Dr. Askenazi and Dr. Hahn at Advanced Allergy & Asthma Associates believe that everyone has the right to breathe easily.
+Dr. Askenazi and the staff at Advanced Allergy & Asthma Associates believe that everyone has the right to breathe easily.
 They have developed a three-step approach to asthma management, customized for each patient.

 It begins with an accurate diagnosis.
 Many other medical conditions cause symptoms similar to those of asthma.
 Correct identification it is vital to effective treatment.